An Overview of the Book of Isaiah

 Isaiah differs from Jeremiah and Ezekiel in that the character of his prophetic ministry blends foretelling (the seer seeing far into the future) in a greater measure with forthtelling[1] (preaching the truth to a sinful people).
 While the book of Isaiah provides several historical touch points that anchor the prophet in a particular period of Judah’s history, the book ranges in its visions from Isaiah’s own times through to the end of time when God creates “new heavens and a new earth” (Is.
 65:17).
 Some scholars have described the book of Isaiah as a vision of a mountain range in which the various peaks are visible, but the valleys stretching between the peaks (the time periods separating various prophetic insights) cannot be seen.
 For example, the prophecy to King Ahaz that God would give him the sign of a baby named Immanuel (Is.
 7:14) is picked up seven hundred years later by Matthew (Matthew 1:23) as a vision of the coming Messiah about to be born[2].

-The historical notes in the book anchoring the prophet Isaiah in the sixth century before Christ, begin with his receiving a vision of God and a call to prophetic ministry “in the year that King Uzziah died,” namely 740 B.C.
+The historical notes in the book anchoring the prophet Isaiah in the eighth century before Christ, begin with his receiving a vision of God and a call to prophetic ministry “in the year that King Uzziah died,” namely 740 B.C.
 (Is 6:1).
 The text then passes over the fifteen-year reign of King Jotham (2 Kings 15:32-38) and picks up in Isaiah 7:1 with King Ahaz (2 Kings 16:1ff) who was faced with the apparent imminent destruction of Jerusalem at the hand of the Syrians and their allies at the time, the northern kingdom of Israel.
 Later, in chapters 36-37, the prophet details King Hezekiah’s dilemma when the Assyrian general Sennacherib laid siege to Jerusalem, threatening its total destruction (2 Kings 18:13-19:37).

 Isaiah continues Hezekiah’s story in chapters 38-39, a story of the king’s deathly illness and God’s willingness to extend his life an additional fifteen years.
 In each of these historical touch points, the prophet Isaiah is directly involved with the kings in speaking God’s words to them.